Va. offers third COVID-19 vaccine dose to those with compromised immune systems

 Third doses of the COVID-19 vaccine became available for moderately and severely immunocompromised Virginians on Saturday, Aug.
 14, according to the Virginia Department of Health.

-The move came after the Centers for Disease Control and Prevention updated its vaccination guidelines to recommend third doses of the mRNA vaccine – which include both Moderna and Pfizer -- for people who have “significantly compromised immune systems,” according to a VDH press release.
+The move came after the Centers for Disease Control and Prevention updated its vaccination guidelines to recommend third doses of an mRNA vaccine – which includes both Moderna and Pfizer -- for people who have “significantly compromised immune systems,” according to a VDH press release.

 The U.S. Food and Drug Administration has not recommended booster vaccines for the general public.